Robin-Andrews/Searching-Algorithms-Visualiser-in-Python/notes.md

 # Notes

-add state to accepts start/desination and obstacles
+How to solve issue that all directions are highlighted in one timer tick?

-add restart button
+Add state to accept start/destination and obstacles

 state names: imperative or gerund? (ing?)

-implement DFS, Dijksta, and A* (with buttons for each)
+Implement DFS, Dijksta, and A* (with buttons for each)